prajwalgurnule/Codekaro-api/README.md

-# RediSetCode
+# codekaro

-This project is the server/API of my thesis project - RediSetCode.
-RediSetCode is a gamification of learning Programming for 1st year students in Naga College Foundation, Inc.
+This project is the server/API of my thesis project - codekaro. codekaro is a gamification of learning Programming for 1st year students in Naga College Foundation, Inc.

 ## Features